csnate/cctray-jenkins-transport/README.md

 --------
 * You can keep your Jenkins instance locked down with any authorization scheme - no need to use the "Anyone can do anything" authorization
 * You can manage any Jenkins project via CCTray - no need to use the interface or the CLI to force a build
+* You can login to Jenkins server using your API token.
+Simply enter the API token as the password for your user account/

 Drawbacks
 ---------